Digital X-Rays in Long Island

 It’s quite simple and quick.
 The dentist will place a sensor in your mouth that will be moved around for each picture.
 These pictures are immediately loaded onto a computer for the dentist to see and examine.
 It’s that simple!

 Dr. Scharf has received numerous accolades and recognitions for his superior periodontal skills, his patient relationships, community service, and cutting-edge in-office techniques.
 Our office specializes in dental implants and we use only the safest and most efficient technology, including digital x-rays.
-If you have any questions or concerns about digital x-rays, be sure to give our office a call or visit our office in Long Island.
+If you have any questions or concerns about digital x-rays, be sure to contact us or visit our office in Long Island.
 We look forward to serving you and your family with the finest dental services.